Grandparents and other family members

 Grandparents, kinship carers and family law

+Australian family law recognises the importance of children having relationships with their parents and other people who are significant to them.
+This includes grandparents and other extended family members including those recognised as members of the family within Australia’s First Nations cultures.
 Grandparents can apply to a family law court for a parenting order.
 This means that a family law court can make an order for a child to live, spend time, and communicate with a grandparent.

 Extended family members who care for children may also apply to a family law court for parenting orders.